-- a) The numbers must use the design/font and precise colours prescribed by DWO for the season. - b) Only single or double digit numbers will be allowed. - c) Once on the front, either in the centre of the fairing or slightly off to one side.
-The number must be centred on the background with no advertising within 25 mm in all directions. - d) Once, on each side of the motorcycle.
+- a) The numbers must use the design/font and precise colours detailed in the Eligible Parts for Competition List 2021 and prescribed by DWO for the season (Industry Ultra Italic). - b) Only single or double digit numbers will be allowed. - c) Once on the front, either in the centre of the fairing or slightly off to one side.
+The number must be centred on the background with no advertising within 25 mm in all directions. - d) Once on each side of the motorcycle.
 The location for the numbers on each side of the motorcycle is on the lower rear portion of the main fairing near the bottom.
-The number must be centred on the background.
-Any change to this must be pre-approved a minimum of 2 weeks before the first race by the Superbike Technical Director. - e) A single outline is permitted and the outline must be of a contrasting colour and the maximum width of the outline is 3 mm.
+The number must be centred on the background. - e) A single outline is permitted and the outline must be of a contrasting colour and the maximum width of the outline is 3 mm.
 The background colour must be clearly visible around all edges of the number (including outline).
 Reflective or mirror type numbers are not permitted. - f) Numbers cannot overlap. - g) No machine may enter the circuit if it does not meet the above regulations.
 If the rider does enter the circuit then no lap times will be recorded and Race Direction will at their discretion black flag the rider.